 We have to grieve the way we have treated each other.

 We have to grieve rape and genocide and war.

-We have to grieve those who look around, say “screw this,” and commit suicide.
+We have to grieve those who say “screw this,” and kill themselves.

 But, do you know how?
 Do you really know how to grieve?
 I do not intend to cast stones, but this story, and a million more a day should wreck you.
 The tragedy and horror should stop you in your tracks and break your heart wide open into a flood of tears.
 And yet, there is SO MUCH PAIN.
 We hear so many stories, but we cannot afford to be jaded.
 Women, you have more practice with this.
 Call a friend.
 Share the awful burden of what has become of our human family.
 We cannot afford to become any more emotionally bankrupt than we already are.
 Men, trust your feelings.
 Know that they are not a weakness.
 Parents, you can guide your children in this way.